-Trust lies at the heart of everything we do at PwC.
-It is fundamental to fulfilling our firm's purpose.
+Trust is fundamental to fulfilling our firm's purpose.
 We build trust by being transparent and delivering on our commitment to quality.
-We're committed to driving a strong culture of quality.
-It is core to our purpose - to build trust in society and solve important problems.
+We continue to drive a strong culture of quality which is core to our purpose - to build trust in society and solve important problems.

-We're pleased to present our Transparency Report for 2021, which shows how we maintain quality in our audit work.
+We are pleased to present our Transparency Report for 2022, which shows how we maintain quality in our audit work.
 The report describes our policies, systems and processes for ensuring quality, the results of key quality monitoring programs and reviews, and the way we foster a culture of quality at every level of the firm.